hy1984427/appium/write_script_for_android_app/add_a_mms.md

 # Add a MMS

-We are going to add a test scenario to this script - add a MMS first, then discard it.
+We are going to add some steps to this script - add a MMS first, then discard it.

 So we need to find the adding message icon and click it.
 We can use `uiautomatorviewer` to get it.